 For remote workers in particular, it’s important to stress the importance of only using the intranet through a secure network, on an approved device.

-No one employee needs access to every part of your intranet, and you can mitigate a lot of intranet security risks by using strict access controls that determine who can see what.
+No one employee needs access to every part of your intranet, and you can mitigate a lot of cloud-based intranet security risks by using strict access controls that determine who can see what.
 Employee permissions should be based on their role and seniority and should be regularly updated.

 It’s also important to remove access for employees who are no longer with the company, and to be particularly careful when allowing access to people outside of the organization, like external partners or contractors